Ralim/IronOS/Documentation/DebugMenu.md

 ### CHan

-This is the handle temperature in C. This is used for cold junction compensation of the tip temp.
+This is the handle temperature in C. This is used for cold junction compensation of the tip temperature.
 This is shown in degrees C x10, so 200 == 20.0C

 ### Vin